 The Solemnity of the Ascension celebrates many things, among them the Great Commission to preach the gospel to all nations.
 Thus, it is a fitting time to ponder the call of Pope John Paul II to a “new evangelization.”
+To LISTEN to this post read by Dr. Italy, click on the play arrow on the left directly below this paragraph.

 The celebration of the Ascension used to leave me a bit flat.
 It was clear what Good Friday did for me.
 And Easter Sunday’s benefits were indisputable.
 But as for the Ascension, what’s in it for me?